 If you’ve read our how to format your graduate CV you’ll know the next step is the all important interview.
 As you’ve been at University for the past 3+ years, you may not be familiar with the types of questions you’ll be asked, so we’ve listed 9 common interview questions you may be faced with,

-You’re close to graduating, so now is the time to get your graduate CV in order, if you haven’t had a chance to already!
-You may have worked part-time, volunteered, completed a gap year, or took part in a placement year.
-Or, you may have dedicated yourself fully to your studies, any which way your
+If you are close to graduating, or already have, now is the time to get your graduate CV in order… You may have worked part-time, volunteered, completed a gap year, or took part in a placement year.
+Or, you may have dedicated yourself fully to your studies.
+No matter what your path to graduating was,

 Human resources is one of the fastest growing areas for graduate placements.
 If you are a graduate, or graduating soon, you may be interested in exploring this diverse and fast changing area.
 Joining a business as a graduate trainee, after an initial introduction to the broad basics this will often lead to specialisation in HR